go-tooling/modcons/README.md

 modcop --rulepath=http://my.domain.com/myrules.modcop --modpath=./go.mod
 ```

 Note that both path args may be local or http(s) urls.
+If any deprecated references are identified modcop exits with code 1.